jdbuenol/AdventureFishalist/docs/codingStyle.md

 ```

 ## Chaining Functions
-When chaining functions each function should be in a new line, with the exception of getters.
+When chaining functions each function should be in a new line, with the exception of getters and blade files.
 ```php
 aFunction('some parameters')
 ->anotherFunction('more parametes')